-The class is made up of young adults, studying how our Christian faith relates to our daily living and how God wants us to live our lives.
-Using Christian materials they have studied and reflected on "busy lives", "contentment", and social issues.
-Currently they're studying about finding grey in a black and white world.
+This class, led by Joe McConnell, is made up of adults.
+They meet in the Fellowship Hall for the beginning of class to visit with each other and how their weeks have gone.
+Then they go downstairs to one of the classrooms for study.
+The class studies how our Christian faith relates to our daily living and how God wants us to live our lives.
+The class uses various Christian materials including books, videos, articles, and other materials to reflect on "busy lives", "contentment", and social issues.
 There's always a lively discussion and some laughter, too.

 Inquiry study group meets in the lounge at 9 am.
 The Standard Lesson Quarterly is the study guide used and beginning in December the lessons will be "Creation: A Divine Cycle" from the books of Luke, Psalms, and Galatians.
 The lessons are led by those of the class on a volunteer basis.

 Men’s Breakfast and Bible Study

 This group of men meets in the church kitchen every Friday morning at 6:00 AM for a time of breakfast, conversation, encouragement, support, and a Christian Study from a book or video.

 When Deacons are ordained and installed, they vow to “share the love and justice of our Lord Jesus to all, by showing concern and extending help to the friendless and to all those in need.”
 Another way of saying this is to “Live as Examples of Jesus.”
 It is a short, sometimes overwhelming phrase that includes many areas of servitude like delivering meals on wheels, home and care-center visits, rides to appointments, church, etc., nursing home worship service, and many more.
 The Deacons are always looking for more faithful servants to volunteer!